Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

 \subsection{Baselines}

-We compare our model with several existing state-of-the-art multi-domain SLU baselines including: 1) \textbf{Shared-LSTM} \newcite{hakkani2016multi} trained a single model for intent detection and slot filling using data from all the domains.
-2) \textbf{Separated-LSTM}. \newcite{hakkani2016multi} proposed a multi-task modeling approach for joint modeling of slot-filling and intent determination for each domain separately.
-3) \textbf{Multi-Domain Adv}. \newcite{liu2017multi} applied an adversarial training method for learning common features and representations that can be shared across multiple domains.
-For fair comparison, we add an intent detection module and train the two tasks jointly.
-4) \textbf{One-Net}. \newcite{kim2017onenet} adopted a principled architecture for multi-task learning to fold in the state-of-the-art models for intent detection and slot filling.
-5) \textbf{Locale-agnostic-Universal}. \newcite{lee-etal-2019-locale} proposed a locale-agnostic universal domain classification model based on multi-task learning that learns a joint representation of an utterance over locales with different sets of domains and allows locales to share knowledge selectively depending on the domains.
-To verify the ability of our proposed framework, we implement a joint model for slot filling and intent detection with the method. \paragraph{Domain Classification:} We adopt a syntax-aware encoder which is the same as the global syntax-aware encoder shown in Section~\ref{sec:framework} to directly predict domain of given utterance, and the result is 99.9\% in MTOD dataset and 99.7\% in ASMixed dataset.
-After obtaining the predicted domain, we put the utterance to the corresponding local encoder during the test period.
+We compare our model with several existing state-of-the-art multi-domain SLU baselines including:\\ 1) \texttt{Shared-LSTM} \citet{hakkani2016multi} trained a single model for intent detection and slot filling using data from all the domains, which has advantage of incorporating domain-shared knowledge..\\ 2) \texttt{Separated-LSTM}. \citet{hakkani2016multi} proposed a single-domain joint model for slot filling and intent detection, which can capture domain-specific features for each domain..\\ 3) \texttt{Multi-Domain Adv}. \citet{liu2017multi} applied an adversarial training method for slot filling.
+For a fair comparison, we add an intent detection module and train the two tasks jointly.\\ 4) \texttt{One-Net}. \citet{kim2017onenet} used data-combined for joint slot filling and intent detection, which is another parameter-shared method to incorporate domain-shared features.. \\ 5) \texttt{Locale-agnostic-Universal}. \citet{lee-etal-2019-locale} proposed a locale-agnostic universal domain classification model based on multi-task learning. \\ 6) \texttt{Coach}. \citet{liu2020coach} proposed a coarse-to-ﬁne approach (Coach) for cross-domain slot ﬁlling.
+Besides, slot descriptions are used in the fine stage to help recognize unseen slots, and template regularization is applied to further improve the slot ﬁlling performance of similar or the same slot types.
+This approach achieves the state-of-the-art performance.
+For a fair comparison, we add the intent detection upon coach model for joint SLU task.